dickinson-comp290-sp2023/web/resources/index.md

 <!-- * Note that the final FDS assignment is due at midnight Monday and -->
 <!--   there is a reading assignment due 8 AM Wednesday. -->

+## Class 14

+* Today we will use class time to focus on completion of essential work.
+  - Anyone who has not completed the WiD component (EPR2 Part B) should do so in class today.
+  - We aim for every team to get their first issue merged, at a minimum.
+So far Team 2 has their first issue merged but the other teams do not.
+Please use class time to resolve all remaining problems with your first issue.

 ## Class 13

 1. Please complete the [official feedback form](https://dickinson.campuslabs.com/courseeval/) for this course.